Masato Nakada Graphic

 Guest Lecture

-Designer.
-Artist.
-Author.
-Educator.
-Munro's design work and writings have been published in many forms at home and abroad.
-He’s the founder of poly-mode, a design practice which helps organizations embrace cultural diversity and increase community involvement.
-He has been a critic and lecturer at many internationally ranked art and design programs including CalArts, Maryland Institute College of Art (MICA), NC State, RISD, and the Yale School of Art.
-Munro serves as Assistant Professor in Communication Arts and MFA in Graphic Design at Otis College of Art and Design, and Advisor and Chair Emeritus in the MFA Program in Graphic Design at Vermont College of Fine Arts.
-He holds a Master of Fine Arts from California Institute of the Arts (CalArts) and a Bachelor of Fine Arts from Rhode Island School of Design (RISD).
+Designer, artist, author, and educator Silas Munro’s creative work and writing have been published widely both in the U.S. and internationally.
+He is the founder of poly-mode, a design practice that empowers organizations to embrace cultural diversity and foster community engagement.
+Munro has served as a critic and lecturer at leading art and design institutions, including CalArts, the Maryland Institute College of Art (MICA), NC State, RISD, and the Yale School of Art.
+He currently holds the position of Assistant Professor in Communication Arts and in the MFA in Graphic Design program at Otis College of Art and Design, and serves as Advisor and Chair Emeritus for the MFA Program in Graphic Design at Vermont College of Fine Arts.

 Robyn Baker